-- 4 This document presents the Security Target Public version draft (ST) of the ST33G Platform ST33G1M2 Maskset K8H0A version F Security Integrated Circuit (IC), designed on the ST33 platform of STMicroelectronics, with Dedicated Software (DSW) rev 9 and A, optional cryptographic library Neslib 4.1 and 4.1.1, and optional technology MIFARE4Mobile® rev 2.1.0. - 5 The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: TOE description. - 6 A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.
+- This document presents the Security Target for composition (ST) of the ST33H768 platform maskset K8K0A version C Security Integrated Circuit (IC), designed on the ST33 platform of STMicroelectronics, with Dedicated Software (DSW) rev 5, optional cryptographic library Neslib 4.1 and 4.1.1, and optional technology MIFARE4Mobile® rev 2.1.0. - The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.